-The ox goad he had used countless times in the fields of Israel required much strength.
-Driving a plow while maintaining his oxen hardened Shamgar’s physique where he became an imposing figure.
+The ox goad was one he had used countless times in the fields of Israel and it required much strength.
+Driving a plow while maintaining his oxen likely hardened Shamgars physique and made him ruddy and strong.
 A farmer is not trained in the art of war, he is trained in working hard.
 Shamgar acted faithfully before the Lord.
 He served from where God had led him—-from the farm fields to the battle field.

 *He used what resources God had given him.
 The ox goad was a long pole that is likened to a modern spear, when used in battle it can be difficult for a man with a sword to reach the man with a spear.

 *He did what he could.
 Shamgar fought valiantly and as recorded in the annals of Israel–he delivered!

 God doesn’t call us to be anything more than what he has prepared us for.
 Shamgar may have thought his life was pretty boring.
 Working in the fields day after day, hoping for rain and just enough sun to yield a favorable crop can take its toll after a few years, and yet God had prepared him for a greater work.